faceflix/frontend-faceflix/README.md

 ## Edit Page

-- user dapat melakukan edit bagian halaman awal
+- user can edit content in home page.
 - Can edit :
   - Name (require)
   - Title (opsional)